If you’re looking for the best and most beautiful beaches in São Paulo, you’re in luck – I have an inspiring list here!

-If you have a camera on your packing list, you need to add additional memory cards on your list as well.
+If you have a camera on your packing list, you need to add additional memory cards to your list as well.

 Unless you are packing a computer for your trip, you will not be able to upload photos and clear your existing memory card.

 Purchasing additional memory cards cost under $20 and take up no space in your luggage.
-Having a backup can have the potential to save you a lot of heartaches if something goes awry!
+Having a backup can have the potential to save you a lot of heartache if something goes awry!